graphteon/juriko-cli/docs/MCP_INTEGRATION.md

 ### Log Files

-MCP logs are integrated with JURIKO's logging system.
+MCP logs are integrated with KILOCODE's logging system.
 Check the console output for connection status and error messages.

 ## Security Considerations